GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: Observational data

 \subsection{JWST/NIRSpec observation and data processing}

 The JWST/NIRSpec observations of GS\_3073 discussed here are from the GTO Program, Galaxy Assembly with NIRSpec IFS (GA-NIFS; Program ID 1216; PI: Nora L\"{u}tzgendorf).
 The configuration of the observation is detailed in \citet{ubler2023a}.
 In brief, two dispersers were used, resulting in IFU cubes with different spectral resolutions.
 The high-resolution IFU cube was obtained using the G395H grating, and has a total integration time of 5 hr.
-The final G395H spectra have a spectral resolution of $R\sim 1900-3600$, and covers the spectral range $2.85-4.85~{\rm \mu m}$, which corresponds to $0.44-0.74~{\rm \mu m}$ in the rest frame of GS\_3073.
+The final G395H spectra have a spectral resolution of $R\sim 1900-3600$, and covers the spectral range $2.85-4.85~{\rm \mu m}$, which corresponds to \redtxt{$4400-7400~{\rm \AA}$} in the rest frame of GS\_3073.
 The low-resolution IFU cube was obtained using the PRISM disperser, and has a total integration time of 1.1 hr.
-The final PRISM spectra have a spectral resolution of $R\sim 30-300$, covering a spectral range of $0.6-5.3~{\rm \mu m}$ in the observed frame and $0.09-0.81~{\rm \mu m}$ in the rest frame of GS\_3073.
+The final PRISM spectra have a spectral resolution of $R\sim 30-300$, covering a spectral range of $0.6-5.3~{\rm \mu m}$ in the observed frame and \redtxt{$900-8100~{\rm \AA}$} in the rest frame of GS\_3073.

 In this work, we utilize the NIRSpec PRISM observations of GS\_3073.
 Raw data files were downloaded from the Barbara A.~Mikulski Archive for Space Telescopes (MAST) and processed with the {\it JWST} Science Calibration pipeline\footnote{\url{https://jwst-pipeline.readthedocs.io/en/stable/jwst/introduction.html}} version 1.11.1 under the Calibration Reference Data System (CRDS) context jwst\_1143.pmap.
 We made some modifications to the default reduction steps to produce the data cube \citep[see][for details]{Perna23}.
 The final cube was combined using the ``drizzle'' method.
 The analysis in this paper is based on the combined cube with a pixel scale of $0.05''$.
 To subtract the background (which is assumed to be uniform across the IFU field of view), we constructed an inverse-variance weighted average spectrum from the spaxels outside the central $1''\times 1''$ region, where no apparent emission line feature can be found.
 We then subtracted this average background spectrum from the central spaxels.
 We tested different background extractions with excluded central areas ranging from $0.6''\times 0.6''$ to $1.4''\times 1.4''$ and the results are essentially the same.